Diagnostic Radiology and Ultrasonography of the Dog and Cat

 Key Features

-- Hundreds of detailed radiographs and ultrasonograms clearly illustrate principles, aid comprehension, and help you accurately interpret your own films.
+- Hundreds of high-quality radiographs and ultrasonograms, with excellent detail and contrast, clearly illustrate the principles of accurate film interpretation.

-- The normal anatomy and appearance for each body system is included so you can identify deviations from normal, such as traumatic and pathologic changes.
+- Provides a thorough understanding of normal anatomy and appearance to assist in identifying deviations from normal.

-- Coverage of the most common disorders associated with each body system help you interpret common and uncommon problems.
+- Covers the most common disorders associated with each body system that can be identified by radiologic means.

-- Coverage of radiographic principles and procedures includes density, contrast, detail, and technique, so you can produce the high-quality films necessary for accurate diagnosis.
+- Covers key radiographic principles and procedures including density, contrast, detail, and technique to help clinicians produce the highest quality films possible — requisites for accurate diagnosis.

-- An emphasis on developing a standardized approach to viewing radiographs and ultrasonograms ensures that you do not overlook elements of the image that may affect proper diagnosis.
+- Discusses the benefits of a standardized approach to viewing radiographs and ultrasonograms that ensures elements of the image that may affect proper diagnosis are not overlooked.

-- Complete coverage of diagnostic imaging of small animals includes all modalities and echocardiography, all in a comprehensive, single-source reference.
+- Provides complete coverage of the abdomen, thorax, bones, joints, skull, vertebral column, and miscellaneous soft tissues in one convenient resource.

 Table of Contents